metrorailings/OwlBlog/content/posts/week-13-quick-insights.md

 Garoppalo hasn't been impressive in this game.
 A bad decision on third down ended a very promising drive.
 Not to mention he was bailed out by defensive pass interference on that drive anyway.
 I think the Ravens and their creative blitzes have warped the clock in his head.

 Lamar's read-option runs are gashing this 49ers defense.

+***

+## Titans @ Colts

+So far, Ryan Tannehill performing adequately under pressure.

+This game really does illustrate why quarterback play is so important towards sustaining a drive.

+Titans sustaining a great drive with nothing but power runs and a wide receiver screen.
+Some great conditioning on this team.